rempsyc/starter-academic/README.md

 1. First, you will need to [create a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of this repository.

-1. Second, you will need to create an account at https://www.netlify.com/, click "Add a new site", "Import an existing project", then choose "GitHub" as provider, then pick the fork you created before.
+1. Second, you will need to create an account at https://www.netlify.com/, click `Add a new site`, `Import an existing project`, then choose `GitHub` as provider, then pick the fork you created before.

 1. There!
 You have your website up and running already!
-The URL to your new site will look something like this yoursitename.netlify.app.
-You can change the name of the subdomain (yoursitename, before the .netlify) from the site settings, but if you have your own custom domain name, you [can also change it](https://www.netlify.com/blog/2021/12/20/how-to-add-custom-domains-to-netlify-sites/).
+The URL to your new site will look something like this `yoursitename.netlify.app`.
+You can change the name of the subdomain (`yoursitename`, before the `.netlify`) from the Netlify site settings, but if you have your own custom domain name, you [can also change it](https://www.netlify.com/blog/2021/12/20/how-to-add-custom-domains-to-netlify-sites/).
 Try your new site URL in your browser to confirm it works.

 1. Now it's time to make some changes, like changing the name, bio, photo, publications, etc. Exciting!!
 Note that is is possible to make all changes directly on github.com, but I believe it is easier to see the changes you bring to the website in real-time.
 Therefore, I recommend that you download [GitHub Desktop](https://desktop.github.com/), log in, and make a local copy of the fork on your computer.